jshawndunn/QuoteMyQuote/reflections.md

 - [x] What are your goals for today?
 - [x] Do you have any blockers?
 1. Completed the proposal, set up template for project, implemented a fetch statement to pull down the quote data object.
-2. I would like get the main html page complete.
+2. I would like get the main html page skeleton complete.
 Welome screen div able to hide when starting a game.
-Game div unhide when starting a game
+Game div unhide when starting a game.
-3. Just the wave of fear that initial hit the shore Friday when first asked to complete this project.
+3. Just the wave of fear that initial hit my shore Friday when first asked to complete this project.

 # Monday
 - [x] What did you achieve yesterday?